How to Landscape a Yard Without Grass

 Tips to Landscape a Yard With Poor Soil

-There are different classifications of soil, and your soil type dictates what kind of plants you can grow in your yard.
 The reason you can’t grow anything in your yard is probably that you’re growing the wrong plants for your soil type or your soil is low on nutrients.
 Try growing perennials that aren’t sensitive to soil type and health.
 There are a lot of plants that can grow even on poor soil, such as:

 - BlackJack Sedum: An easy-to-grow plant that thrives well in poor soil.
 It can grow up to 3 feet tall and blossom with flowers up to 8 inches wide.
 They do well in partial shade but thrive better in sunlight.
-They create a very good accent for your yard.
+They create a good accent for your yard.

 - Bleeding Hearts: An accent plant that will add a romantic aura to your landscape, bleeding hearts are heritage plants that can grow 6 inches to 2 feet tall and prefer shaded areas for growth.
 They thrive well even in poor soil.